-Interpreting -log_view Output: The Basics
+Interpreting -log view Output: The Basics

-As shown in the listing in Profiling Programs, the option -log_view activates printing of profile data to standard output at the conclusion of a program.
-Profiling data can also be printed at any time within a program by calling PetscLogView().
+As shown in listing in Profiling Programs, the option -log_view [:filename] activates printing of profile data to standard output or an ASCII file at the conclusion of a program.
+See PetscLogView() for all the possible output options.